amermaidsong/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Caveats and Recommendations

-The primary caveat is that this model is based on 1994 Census data, which does not reflect current economic conditions, inflation, or modern job markets.
-It is recommended that this model be used primarily as a baseline or for educational purposes.
-For a production-level tool, more modern datasets and extensive hyperparameter tuning would be necessary to improve the recall and fairness across all demographic groups.
+A significant caveat is the model's reliance on 1994 Census data, which does not reflect modern economic realities or current income distributions.
+Additionally, the model shows a "Recall gap," meaning it is better at identifying people who make <=50K than those who make >50K.
+It is recommended that this model be used only as an educational baseline.
+For future iterations, I recommend performing hyperparameter tuning specifically to improve the Recall for underrepresented demographic slices and incorporating more recent socio-economic data.